Talk to the Team

 It is worth being honest about Private AI’s strengths, because they are real and they matter for some workloads:

 • Multi-modal redaction.
 Private AI redacts not just text but PDFs, images, and audio through one API.
 If your pipeline needs to scrub identifiers out of scanned documents or call recordings out of the box, that breadth is a genuine convenience.
-Philter focuses on text and PDF; for audio you would pair it with a speech-to-text step (see redacting audio transcriptions).
+Philter focuses on text and PDF; for audio you would pair it with a speech-to-text step (see the philter-transcriptions demo ).

 If your primary need is “one vendor API that handles many file types in many languages,” Private AI’s breadth is a legitimate reason to choose it.